2binfree/kataWCS/README.md

 # kataStarter
 ##Empty kata and documentation how to set up a folder for a kata project

+PHPUnit must be installed on your system before to run this process.

+Just run :``` sudo apt install phpunit ```

 1. Create folders
   ```
   mkdir kataExemple